Welcome to the bourbonfool.com blog.

-I cannot tell you the first time I realized that I had an interest in bourbon.
+I cannot recall the first time I realized that I had an interest in bourbon.
 Perhaps because I grew up with a close friend, who would only drink Jim Beam white-label?
 It was my duty not to let him drink alone.
 It could be in my blood because my father who I barely knew was from Kentucky.
 Perhaps one day I will discover that I am a descendant of one of the early bourbon tasters?

 What officially started the “foolishness” was my first distillery visit and tour.
 A bucket list visit to Lexington, Kentucky was my first true bourbon experience, and that trip set the hook.
 It was not the distillery or their bourbon that captivated me.
 I was astounded at how friendly the locals were during our visit and how eager they were to welcome people from out of town.
-Imagine back then they were surprised that someone drove all the way from Michigan to visit a Kentucky Distillery.
+Back then they were surprised that someone drove all the way from Michigan to visit a Kentucky Distillery.

 I still remember completing our first Kentucky bourbon trail passport.
 Although it was easier to complete when there were fewer stops, I was proud of the accomplishment.
 I was curious that at different distillery locations I would hear conflicting or confusing information regarding the history or provenance of bourbon.
 I decided to attend Moonshine University in Louisville, so I could better understand the history and separate fact from fiction.
 After acquiring the Executive Bourbon Steward designation, I began to look into the bourbon world with a thirst for knowledge.
 Now, after completing sixty-plus distillery tours, my quest to pass on helpful information continues.

 I continue to host many bourbon tastings and present bourbon history to people eager to learn more.
 From large events to smaller more intimate gatherings, I thoroughly enjoy telling the story of America’s Native Spirit.
 Thank you for visiting my blog and I hope you will sign up for my newsletter.
 You can sign up HERE.